 CONTRACTOR:

 ADDRESS:

-Provide full Project scope as described in Attachment A.
+Provide full Project scope as described in Attacl hment A.

-TOTAL COST TO COMPLETE (A)=
+TOTAL COST TO COMPLETE (A) =

-dc (Daily Cost of Project) = \$10,000
+dc (Daily Cost of Project) = \$15,000

-CONSTRUCTION TIME (b) IS DEFINED AS CALENDAR DAYS FROM PROCEED TO SUBSTANTIAL WORK COMPLETION OF THE PROJECT.
-4 NOTICE TO
+CONSTRUCTION TIME (b) IS DEFINED AS PROCEED TO SUBSTANTIAL WORK COM

-Construction Time (Calendar Days)(b)=
+Construction Time (Calendar Days) (b) =

 Project Construction Time Cost (B) =

 TOTAL BID (A+B) =

-No conditional Bids will be accepted.
-SCDOT reserves the right to delete any operation on the Total Cost to Complete, and/or reserves the right to reject conditional or contains additions not called for in the plans and specifications.
+reserves the right to delete any or all condition for reserves the right to reject any Bid that is rin the plans and specifications.

 Signature Date

 Printed Name

-X. NON-COLLUSION CERTIFICATION
+10. NON-COLLUSION CERTIFICATION